-Knowing submission of (or causing or allowing the submission) falsely stated time log, leave forms, travel or purchase vouchers, payroll, loan or other fiscal document(s):
+Knowing submission of (or causing or allowing the submission) falsely stated time log, leave forms, travel or purchase vouchers, payroll, loan or other fiscal document(s) DCMR § 1607.2(c)(1):

-Here, Agency charged Employee with falsifying his time log/payroll, asserting that between August 2, 2021, and February 11, 2022, Employee consistently submitted false time records for hours he did not work, resulting in an overpayment of \$53,391.66.
+Here, Agency charged Employee with fiscal irregularities for knowingly submitting false time records.
+Agency asserted that between August 2, 2021, and February 11, 2022, Employee consistently submitted false time records for hours he did not work, resulting in an overpayment of \$53,391.66.
 Employee submitted his time manually into the PeopleSoft system using the time code 'REG' when he returned to work post-COVID-pandemic.
 His time was approved by his supervisor, Mr. Wolo.
 The PeopleSoft system automatically generated time records for the same period that Employee submitted his time, thereby forcing the payroll system to consider the additional time created by Employee as overtime pay and Employee was paid the amount of \$53,391.66 in excess of his regular pay from August 2021 to February 2022.